senn/senn-ij-aem-comp-gen/README.md

 # senn-ij-aem-comp-gen // AEM Component Generator - IntelliJ Plugin

-An intelliJ plugin to easily create AEM components. <br />
+An IntelliJ plugin to easily create AEM components. <br />
 It has
 <ul>
 <li>an easy to use UI</li>